synesthesiam/voice2json/docs/index.md

 ## Why Not That

-Why not just use [Google](https://assistant.google.com/), [Dragon](https://www.nuance.com/dragon.html), or even [Snips](https://snips.ai/)?
+Why not just use [Google](https://assistant.google.com/), [Dragon](https://www.nuance.com/dragon.html), or something else?

 Cloud-based speech and intent recognition services, such as Google Assistant or Amazon's Alexa, require a constant Internet connection to function.
 Additionally, they keep a copy of everything you say on their servers.
 Despite the high accuracy and deep integration with other services, this approach is **too brittle and uncomfortable** for me.

-Dragon Naturally Speaking and Snips offer local installations and offline functionality.
+Dragon Naturally Speaking offers local installations and offline functionality.
 Great!
 Unfortunately, Dragon requires Microsoft Windows to function.
 It is *possible* to use [Dragon in Wine on Linux](http://appdb.winehq.org/objectManager.php?sClass=application&iId=2077) or via a virtual machine, but is difficult to set up and not officially supported by [Nuance](https://www.nuance.com).

-Snips offers an impressive amount of functionality and is [easy to interoperate with](https://docs.snips.ai/reference/hermes), but [requires an online account](https://console.snips.ai/login) just to create an assistant.
-Additionally, Snips is not yet fully open source, so any artifacts created for a Snips-based assistant may **not be portable** to another platform in the future.
+Until recently, [Snips](https://snips.ai) offered an impressive amount of functionality offline and was [easy to interoperate with](https://docs.snips.ai/reference/hermes).
+Unfortunately, they were [purchased by Sonos](https://investors.sonos.com/news-and-events/investor-news/latest-news/2019/Sonos-Announces-Acquisition-of-Snips/default.aspx) and have since shut down their online services (required to change your Snips assistants).
+See [Rhasspy](https://github.com/rhasspy) if you are looking for a Snips replacement, and avoid investing time and effort in a platform you cannot control!

+If you feel comfortable sending your voice commands through the Internet for someone else to process, or are not comfortable with Linux and the command line, I recommend taking a look at [Mycroft](https://mycroft.ai).

 ### No Magic, No Surprises